jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

   image: "/img/aside-dental-implants.jpg"
 quote:
   title: ''
-  body: 'It is truly gratifying to perceive day by day how dental implants improve
+  body: 'It is truly gratifying to perceive day by day how Dental Implants improve
-    people''s quality of life and health.
+    people''s health and quality of life.
 The fact of being able to eat and chew with comfort, speak normally and smile without fear, are benefits of invaluable repercussion.

 '